bibleexchange/courses/homiletics-2/en/2003_theme-and-thesis.md

 Narrowly define the subject to be preached.
 The thesis statement is the term used to refer to a complete sentence that clearly defines the sermon to be preached.
 This will be dealt with later.
 Keep the theme within practical limitations, deal with one aspect of truth at a time and try to save something for next time.

+## Different types of themes

+1. Doctrinal—Instructional preaching of Bible doctrine (II Tim.
+4:2).
+2. Historical—Setting the historical scene of a Scripture passage (Telling the story).
+Relating of history to inspire faith (Great revivals).
+3. Biographical—Preaching on Scriptural persons and great people of God.
+4. Exegetical—An explanation or thorough examination of the text.
+5. Prophetical—Show how prophecy has been fulfilled.
+Scripturally unfold God's plan for the future.

 ## Biblical precedent for a theme

 ### The Old Testament prophets’ messages were clear messages from God